 Lissa Price is the award-winning author of STARTERS and the sequel ENDERS, published by Random House.
 The duology was an international bestseller published in over thirty countries and praised by Dean Koontz.
-Set in a future Los Angeles, the series asks the question: Would you rent out your body to the elderly so they could be young again temporarily?
+Set in a future Los Angeles, the series asks: Would you rent out your body to the elderly so they could be young again temporarily?

 HOW TO PRONOUNCE MY NAME:

-Additional bio info: (not to be used without the primary bio above)
+Additional bio info: (not to be used without the primary short bio at the top)